Why was this study done?

 There was an overall decline in WSIB lost-time claim rates in Ontario from 1990 to 2003.
 The overall decline across sectors was 51 per cent.
 Forestry, manufacturing and construction all experienced reductions of greater than 50 per cent.
 Within sectors, this decline was associated with a decrease in the number of people performing manual jobs.
 Changes in the workforce composition, based on age, gender or job tenure, were not significantly associated with the drop in claim rates.

-What are some strengths and weaknesses of the review?
+What are some strengths and weaknesses of the study?

 One strength is that researchers looked at claims over a long period of time (13 years).
 They also reviewed claims within 12 industrial sectors, rather than in the workforce overall.
 One limitation is the study used claims data, which may have errors in reporting and coding.